The DRC has a new home! Help us renovate our new community space by contributing to the Capital Campaign Fund

 Certified Mediator

-Originally from Colorado, Danielle currently works at the Kitsap DRC as Volunteer Coordinator.
-Danielle has been a volunteer mediator since 1997, specializing in family, victim-offender, parent/youth, peer, and foreclosure mediation, as well as group facilitation.
+Originally from Colorado, Danielle has been a volunteer mediator since 1997, specializing in family, victim-offender, parent/youth, peer, and foreclosure mediation, as well as group facilitation.

 In her spare time, she enjoys hiking, kayaking, downhill skiing, scuba diving, horseback riding, travel, and watching college basketball.
 Danielle currently resides in Edmonds, WA.